mtumilowicz/elasticsearch7-query-filter-aggregation-workshop/workshop/answers.md

             }
         }
         ```
-    * group by tags and display date of the latest event in each group
+    * group by tags and display date of the newest group in each bucket
         ```
         POST /programming-user-groups/_search
         {